Search

 Learn More About Fuel Injection at UTI

-Want the opportunity to work hands-on with fuel injection systems and other car equipment?
-The Automotive Technology program at Universal Technical Institute (UTI) teaches the fundamentals of maintenance and repair on a variety of vehicle types through courses that combine interactive labs with classroom learning.
+Want the opportunity to train in hands-on labs with fuel injection systems and other car equipment?18 The Automotive Technology program at Universal Technical Institute (UTI) teaches the fundamentals of maintenance and repair on a variety of vehicle types through courses that combine interactive labs with online instruction.

-You can graduate in less than a year7 with the skills you need for an in-demand career in the industry.1 As a bonus, you could gain the knowledge to make repairs on your own vehicle.
+You can graduate in less than a year with the skills you need for an in-demand career in the industry.1,7 As a bonus, you could gain the knowledge to make repairs on your own vehicle.
 Request more information today!

 UTI Campuses That Offer Automotive Technician Training